The Nature of Abstractions: Dealing With Thesis, Antithesis, and Synthesis, Dualisms, Contradictions, Opposition, and Golden Means

 - We start with a single property as a concept/term (like short).
 A thesis.

 - We draw out its opposite (like tall).
 An antithesis.

 - We define a middle or “golden mean” (like average height).
 A synthesis.

 - We can then consider degrees (like very short, short, average, tall, very tall).
 A range of degrees (with the mean being “the golden mean”).

-Ex 2. where we start with a simple concept (a simple category of attributes) and draw out other concepts.
+Ex 2. where we start with a simple concept (a simple collection of attributes) and draw out other concepts.